 KEY POINT.
-The housing allowance was challenged in federal court as an unconstitutional prefere3nce for religion.
-In 2019, a federal appeals court reject3ed this argument and affirmed the constitutionality of the allowance.
+The housing allowance was challenged in federal court as an unconstitutional preference for religion.
+In 2019, a federal appeals court rejected this argument and affirmed the constitutionality of the allowance.

-The most important tax benefit available to ministers who own or rent their homes is the housing allowance exclusion.
+The most important tax benefit available to ministers who own or rent their home is the housing allowance exclusion.
 Unfortunately, many churches fail to designate a portion of their minister's compensation as a housing allowance, and thereby deprive the minister of an important tax benefit.
+A church may provide a housing allowance to any properly credentialed minister performing qualifying ministerial duties for the church.
+Churches are not limited to providing this benefit to only a lead pastor but may provide the benefit to any qualifying minister on staff.

 A housing allowance is simply a portion of a minister's compensation that is designated in advance by the minister's employing church.
-For example, in December of 2022, a church agrees to pay its pastor total compensation of \$45,000 for 2023 and designates \$15,000 of this amount as a housing allowance.
-(The remining \$30,000 is salary.)
+For example, in December of 2023 a church agrees to pay its pastor total compensation of \$45,000 for 2024 and designates \$15,000 of this amount as a housing allowance (the remaining \$30,000 is salary).
 This costs the church nothing.
-It is simply a matter of designating part of a minister's salary as housing allowance.
+It is simply a matter of designating part of a minister's salary as a housing allowance.

-The Tax Code specifies that the housing allowance of a minister who owns or rents a home is nontaxable in computing federal income taxes to the extent that it is: 1) declared in advance; 2) used for housing expenses; and 3) does not exceed the fair rental value of the minister's home (furnished, plus utilities).
+The Tax Code specifies that the housing allowance of a minister who owns or rents a home is nontaxable in computing federal income taxes to the extent that it is (1) declared in advance; (2) used for housing expenses; and (3) does not exceed the fair rental value of the minister's home (furnished, plus utilities).

 KEY POINT.
-Under no circumstances can a church designate a housing allowance retroactively.
+A church cannot designate a housing allowance retroactively.
+It can only be designated prospectively.